RavensbourneWebMedia/UX-design/sessions/15/README.md

 ### Today, Thursday 12th May 2016

-1. Formative presentations with Amy JB and Chris King from NMM.
+Formative presentations with Amy JB + Chris and Fabrice from NMM.

 Your [homework](#homework) and [blog](#blog)!